-The City shall strive to maintain unassigned operating reserves in the General Fund of at least 25% (approximately 90 days) of total budgeted General Fund operating expenditures.
+The City shall strive to maintain unassigned operating reserves in the General Fund of at least 25% (approximately 90 days) of total budgeted General Fund operating expenditures (exclusive of items funded with restricted revenue sources and non-recurring capital expenditures).
 When the reserve balance in the General Fund exceeds 25%, the excess may be used for one-time capital needs or may be transferred to a designated fund balance for other purposes as identified by the City Manager and Finance Director.
+In the event that unassigned fund balance falls below the 25% target amount, any future expenditures which will further deplete the unassigned fund balance will be expended only upon a supermajority vote of the City Council (i.e. at least 4 Council members must approve such an expenditure).
 The City is partially self-funded for health insurance purposes and a claims reserve is maintained within the City's General Fund.
-This reserve is determined by the plan administrator and currently the benchmark is 60 days plus incurred but not reported (IBNR) of 1.8% of total claims
+This reserve is determined by the plan administrator and currently the benchmark is approximately 16% (60 days) plus incurred but not reported (IBNR) of 1.8% of total claims